jcocozza/cassidy-connector/README.md

 In each app package is an `api` folder.
 This will contain a stuct with the name convention `<Platform>API` (e.g. `StravaAPI`).

+The idea is that the App and `<Platform>API` structs are _long lived_.
+You instantiate them when your app spins up and then use the same `<Platform>API` struct instance to make all of your calls.
+(Or, if you have several, you can distribute the load across several)

 ### API struct
 This api struct is the main point of access for users that want to programatically use the platform's api.
 I like to think of this api struct as a convience wrapper.
 It hides the details of things like a swagger implementation, or even just raw http requests.